Modularising Verification Of Durable Opacity: A Modular Proof Technique

-{\bf Proof.} The proof is by applying \refthm{th:ref-context}.
-Durable linearizability of $CM$ to $AM$ is equivalent to $CM$ being a refinement of the canonical automaton of $AM$. $\STMCC[CM]$ and $\STMCC[AM]$ can be constructed as the product automaton of $\STMCC$ and $CM/AM$, since the state of $\STMCC$ and the state of the library are disjoint.
-The shared external actions and steps between both automata are the invokes and responses of library operations, together with the crash.
-The theorem implies that $\STMCC[CM]$ is a refinement of $\STMCC[AM]$.
-Since $\STMCC[AM]$ refines \DTMS, and by transitivity of refinement we get that $\STMCC[CM]$ refines \DTMS, implying durable opacity. $\Box$

-Note, that in the implementation $CM$ the $owns$ variable is an auxiliary variable, that has no effect on computations.
-Therefore the final program code equivalent to the automaton $\STMCC[CM]$ can omit the variable together with the calls to Acquire and Release.
+Note, that in the implementation \CM the $owns$ variable is an auxiliary variable, that has no effect on computations.
+Therefore the final program code equivalent to the IOA \DLIMPL{\CM} can omit the variable together with the calls to {\tt LibAcquire} and {\tt LibRelease}.